Active Substance: ofatumumab

 Pharmacotherapeutic Group: Monoclonal antibodies

-Arzerra is used to treat chronic lymphocytic leukaemia (CLL), a cancer of a type of white blood cells called lymphocytes.
-It is used in patients whose disease has not responded to treatment with fludarabine and alemtuzumab (other anticancer medicines).
+Arzerra is a cancer medicine used to treat adults with chronic lymphocytic leukaemia (CLL), a cancer of a type of white blood cells called lymphocytes.
+It is used:

 Because the number of patients with CLL is low, the disease is considered ‘rare’, and Arzerra was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 7 November 2008.

 How is Arzerra used?

 Arzerra can only be obtained with a prescription and should be given under the supervision of a doctor who has experience in treating cancer and in a place where facilities for resuscitating patients are readily available.

 Arzerra is available as a concentrate that is made up into a solution for infusion (drip) into a vein.
 It is given using an infusion pump.
 The dosing schedule depends on whether the patient has been treated before and whether the patient’s disease has come back.